Looking for a game day appetizer recipe that’s different from the same old same old? Check out our delicious chicken parmesan meatballs recipe.

 - 1 large egg, slightly beaten

-- 3 tablespoons Italian (flat-leaf) parsley, finely chopped
+- 3 tablespoons Italian (flat-leaf) parsley or basil, finely chopped

 - 2 cloves garlic, finely chopped